Logitech Unifying receiver: Compatibility and use

 Pairing software is available from Logitech for Microsoft Windows and Mac OS X. Wireless devices using the Unifying Receiver are supported since Linux 3.2.

 Software to manage Unifying devices on Linux is available from third party developers, such as Solaar.

 Many companies have made peripherals that connect via USB wireless receivers very similar to Logitech's; Logitech devices are incompatible with many of these "off-brand" receivers.

 There are many different hardware versions of the unifying receiver.
 The most common is used for daily use, and is marked CU-0007 on the metal jacket.
 CU-0008 is distributed with gaming devices, and features lower latency.

 Security

-Several security vulnerabilities of the Logitech Unifying system have been reported in 2016 and 2019, and patches released.
+Several security vulnerabilities of the Logitech Unifying system were reported in 2016 and 2019, and patches released.

 MouseJacking and keyjacking

 MouseJacking, first reported by Bastille Networks, Inc., is the sending of malicious radio signals (packets) wirelessly to an unsuspecting user through Logitech Unifying wireless technology.
-The exploit takes advantage of a user's vulnerable Logitech Unifying receiver and unencrypted signals within a range of about 100 meters.
+The exploit takes advantage of a user's vulnerable Logitech Unifying Receiver and unencrypted signals within a range of about 100 meters.
 Possible exploits include: